-- A. Impacts of streamflow depletions to surface water appropriations and water wells constructed in aquifers dependent upon recharge from streamflow to the extent those depletions are due to water use initiated prior to July 1, 1997, may be addressed prior to a subsequent increment with the intent of achieving a fully appropriated condition. - B. During the first increment, two analyses were performed to estimate the balance of water supplies and demands within the Upper Platte River Basin.
-This included an estimate of all groundwater depletions to streamflow (Total Depletions) and the INSIGHT analysis.
-Both are described in Chapter 8. - C. Continue to evaluate total depletions - D. Continue to evaluate water supply and demands - E. Continue to develop an estimate for a fully appropriated condition - Objective 1.4: Review the implementation of this IMP to ensure that the IMP provisions are adequate to sustain progress toward and/or maintain a fully appropriated condition. - Objective 1.5: Once a fully appropriated condition is achieved, maintain such condition through the implementation of the IMP.
+During the first increment, two analyses were performed to estimate the balance of water supplies and demands within the Upper Platte River Basin.
+This included an estimate of all groundwater depletions to streamflow including depletions from uses prior to and after July 1, 1997 (Total Depletions) and the INSIGHT analysis.
+Both are described in Section 8.4.

+NeDNR and the Upper Platte River Basin NRDs will continue to evaluate total depletions and water supplies and demands within the Basin.
+NeDNR and the Upper Platte River Basin NRDs will continue to work to develop an estimate for a fully appropriated condition

+Impacts of streamflow depletions due to water use initiated prior to July 1, 1997, to 1) surface water appropriations and 2) water wells constructed in aquifers dependent upon recharge from streamflow may be addressed prior to a subsequent increment with the intent of achieving a fully appropriated condition.

+Objective 1.4: Review the implementation of this IMP to ensure that the IMP provisions are adequate to sustain progress toward and/or maintain a fully appropriated condition.

+Objective 1.5: Once a fully appropriated condition is achieved, maintain such condition through the implementation of the IMP.